Anti raw vet visits with your dog(s) can be anything but fun!

 Make them understand that you’re not just throwing your dog a raw steak and expect them to thrive.

 Instead, tell them that you’ve invested a lot of time and energy into learning about raw dog food.
 Share your (re)sources with them!
-For instance:

 - Blogs about raw dog food hosted by experienced raw feeders – like mine!